-One of the most modern and architecturally innovative libraries in the country is hosting this year’s exhibition of the work of 28 artist members of SDBA.
-Forty-five artist’s books showcase the wide range of structure, media, and imagination that characterize the art of the book.
+One of the most modern and architecturally innovative libraries in the country hosted the 2013 exhibition of the work of 28 artist members of SDBA.
+Forty-five artist’s books showcased the wide range of structure, media, and imagination that characterize the art of the book.

 Exhibitors include Elaine Antoniuk, Claudia Bear, Charlotte Bird, Britta Brice, Lark Burkhart, Judith Christensen, Juliayn Coleman, Joyce Cutler-Shaw, Doria Goocher, Elizabeth Holster, Evelyn La Rosa, Viviana Lombrozo, Mary Ellen Long, Jim Machacek, Pamela Marrett, Claire-Lise Matthey Anderegg, Bhavna Mehta, Linda Morrow, Yvonne Perez-Collins, Gina Pisello, John Robinson, Al Rodríguez, Josie Rodríguez, Sara Rosenbluth, Sibyl Rubottom, Genie Shenk, Andrea Singer, Fran Watson.

 A full color, 7.5 x 7.5 inch.
 27 page catalog is available.
 It includes a brief introduction about the Cerritos Library and its special collection of artist's books.Use the Add to Cart button to order your copy with a major credit card, or send a check for $20 plus $4 shipping to San Diego Book Arts, P.O.
 Box 90562, San Diego, CA 92169.
 Please allow 2-3 weeks for delivery.